dart-lang/site-www/src/null-safety/migration-guide.md

 Before migrating your package's code, update its dependencies to null-safe versions:

-1. Update `pubspec.yaml` to use the latest null-safe releases (as listed in the **Resolvable** column) of its dependencies.
+1. Update `pubspec.yaml` to use null-safe releases
+   (as listed in the **Resolvable** column) of its dependencies.
-   _Don't_ update the SDK minimum constraint.
+   Omit `.x` suffixes to make version solving more flexible, and _don't_ update the SDK minimum constraint.
    For example, the `pubspec.yaml` file might look like this:
    ```yaml
    ...